particle-iot/docs/src/content/archives/local-build-using-gcc-arm.md

 #### Download the gcc-arm toolchain - Windows

-The gcc-arm toolchains are here: <https://launchpad.net/gcc-arm-embedded>
+The gcc-arm toolchains are [here](https://launchpad.net/gcc-arm-embedded)

 For Device OS 2.0.0 and later, the [9-2019-q4-major](https://launchpad.net/gcc-arm-embedded/9.0/9-2019-q4-major) (9.2.1) version is required